Web Application Security

 | Database | Persistent storage (MySQL, MongoDB, PostgreSQL) |

-| Web server | Intermediary between client and backend (Apache, Nginx) |
+| Web server | Sits between client and backend (Apache, Nginx) |

 | Sessions/cookies | Mechanisms to maintain state between requests |